isomerpages/govtech-corp/media/technews/_posts/2019-09-21-post-5 tips to help you get started with coding.md

 <h4>4.
 Find inspiration</h4>
 <p>Learning to code is a long and cumulative process, so some persistence
 is definitely required.
-When you feel yourself losing interest or passion, why not check out live-coding websites like&nbsp;<a href="https://www.education-ecosystem.com/projects" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">this</a>&nbsp;to remind yourself of what you’ll be able to do once you’ve achieved a certain level of mastery?
+When you feel yourself losing interest or passion, why not check out live-coding websites like&nbsp;<a href="https://educationecosystem.com/projects" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Education Ecosystem</a>&nbsp;to remind yourself of what you’ll be able to do once you’ve achieved a certain level of mastery?
 In the process, you’ll also get an idea of the challenges that programmers run into when trying to create an application from scratch—perfect